davidpaulius/davidpaulius.github.io/content/etcetera/about.md

 <br>

-I completed my primary and secondary school education in St. Kitts: I attended the St. Theresa's Convent High School (referred to as the "Convent School" locally), a private school affiliated with the Immaculate Conception Catholic Church.
+I completed my primary and secondary school education in St. Kitts: I attended the St. Theresa's Convent High School (locally called the "Convent School"), a private school affiliated with the Immaculate Conception Catholic Church.
 Since graduating, it has been renamed to the Immaculate Conception Catholic School (or ICCS).
 I took a wide array of CSEC subjects (equivalent to the British GSCE O-levels).

 After high school, I attended our local community college, the Clarence Fitzroy Bryant College (CFBC), where I obtained my Associate's Degree in General Studies by completing a mix of courses (equivalent to British GCSE A-levels): Pure Mathematics, Computer Science, Communication Studies, Caribbean Studies, and Spanish.

 After CFBC, I attended the University of the Virgin Islands (UVI) in St. Thomas (U.S. Virgin Islands), where I obtained my bachelor degree in Computer Science and graduated in 2014.
 From there, I attended the University of South Florida (USF) in Tampa, Florida, USA, to obtain my doctorate in Computer Science & Engineering and graduated in 2020.

 ---